heitara/frontend-articles/README.md

 - `git rm --cached <file>` //it's going to remove a file.
 - `git branch <name>` //create a branch
   - `git checkout <name>` // to switch to other branch.
+- `git fetch <remote>` //fetch all of the branches from the repository -> downloads commits, files, and refs from a remote repository into our local repo (making sure that updates have occured)